corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 * For the `CreateTicket` command:

   * The transaction should only output one `BoardingTicket` state.
-  * The output `BoardingTicket` state should have clear description of the space trip.
+  * The output `BoardingTicket` state should have a clear description of the space trip.
   * The output `BoardingTicket` state should have a launching date later then the creation time.

 * For the `RedeemTicket` command: